microsoft/surface-duo-app-samples/TwoNote/README.md

 Like with categories, to rename a note, click on its current title and make the desired changes.
 When editing note contents, there are 3 different modes: text, image, and inking.
 In text mode, the user can type to add note contents by clicking on the `Tap here to add note contents` hint.
 In image mode, users can drag and resize any imported images.
 In inking mode, users can use touch or pens to add drawings and annotations.

+### Drag and Drop

+Text and image files can be imported into an individual note via drag and drop.
+For more information on creating drop targets for various drag events, reference this [drag and drop sample](https://github.com/microsoft/surface-duo-sdk-samples-kotlin/tree/master/DragAndDrop)

+### Image Manipulation

+In-app pictures can be resized using zoom gestures on a particular image.
+Users can also move an image to a different position on the note by long clicking the image and dragging it.

 ### Pen Events

 This sample provides pen event support to allow for a smooth and pressure-sensitive inking experience.
 Users can choose from a variety of colors and stroke thicknesses to write, draw, highlight, and erase within a note.

-### List/Detail
+### List-Detail

-When spanned in dual-portrait mode, the app takes advantage of the [List/detail](https://docs.microsoft.com/dual-screen/introduction#extended-canvas) app pattern to simultaneously display a list of existing notes and a more detailed view of a selected note.
+When spanned in dual-portrait mode, the app takes advantage of the [List-detail](https://docs.microsoft.com/dual-screen/introduction#master-detail) app pattern to simultaneously display a list of existing notes and a more detailed view of a selected note.

 ### Extended Canvas

 When spanned in dual-landscape mode, the app switches to the [Extended canvas](https://docs.microsoft.com/dual-screen/introduction#extended-canvas) app pattern.
 This gives the user more screen real estate when editing note contents, which is especially useful for annotating pictures and creating drawings.

-### Drag and Drop

-Text and image files can be imported into an individual note via drag and drop.

 ## Contributing